just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/Mainnet-Worker-Proposal-Guide.md

 **Note**: Submitting a proposal will require gas, but don’t worry!
-DXdao refunds 75% of gas costs.
-[Find more information here](https://daotalk.org/t/dxdao-governance-refunds-round-2/2361)
+DXdao refunds 75% of gas costs. <a href="https://daotalk.org/t/dxdao-governance-refunds-round-2/2361" target="_blank">Find more information here</a>